Nevada residency for nomads: benefits and requirements

 To change your California driver's license to a Nevada license, follow these steps:

 • Proof of Identity and Residency: Provide documents proving your identity and Nevada residency.
-This means at least a receipt for a 30-day stay at a hotel or RV park, if not a long-term lease somewhere.
+This means at least a receipt for a 30-day stay at a hotel or RV park or a long-term lease somewhere in Nevada.

 • Social Security Number: Have your SSN ready.